andersardo/gramps_Treemerge/README.md

     The classification give a probability (shown as 'Rating' in the list of matches) that a match is an exact match.\
     **[SVM](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html)** uses only the features described below\
     **[Ensemble](https://scikit-learn.org/stable/modules/ensemble.html#stacking)** combines a number of different
-    categorizersd for better accuracy
+    categorizers for better accuracy

-The above design avoids the need to compare all persons to all other persons thus cutting the algorithm complexity from n-squared to k * n where n is the number of persons in the database and k is an implementation dependent constant.
+The above design avoids the need to compare all persons to all other persons thus cutting the algorithm complexity from n-squared to `k * n` where `n` is the number of persons in the database and `k` is an implementation dependent constant.

 Matches can be grouped in 3 categories 'certain match', 'maybe', 'certain nomatch' where only 'maybe' needs to be inspected manually.